mikebrady/sps-alsa-explore/README.md

 > Device:              "hw:Headphones"
   Short Name:          "hw:0"
   This device seems suitable for use with Shairport Sync.
-  Possible mixers:     "Headphone"
-  Suggested rate and format:
+  Possible mixers:     "Headphone"           Range: 106.38 dB The following rate and format will be chosen by Shairport Sync in "auto" mode:
      Rate              Format
      44100             S16_LE